Willow ptarmigan

 The willow ptarmigan (/ˈtɑːrmᵻgən/ TAR-mi-gən; Lagopus lagopus) is a bird in the grouse tribe Tetraonini of the pheasant family Phasianidae.
 It is also known as the willow grouse.
-The willow ptarmigan breeds in birch and other forests and moorlands in northern Europe, the tundra of Scandinavia, Siberia, Alaska and Canada, in particular in the provinces of Newfoundland and Labrador and Quebec.
+The willow ptarmigan breeds in birch and other forests and moorlands in northern Europe, the tundra of Scandinavia, Siberia, Alaska, and Canada, in particular in the provinces of Newfoundland and Labrador and Quebec.
 It is the state bird of Alaska.

-In the summer the birds are largely brown, with dappled plumage, while in the winter they are white with some black feathers in their tails.
+In the summer, the birds are largely brown, with dappled plumage, while in the winter, they are white with some black feathers in their tails.
 The species has remained little changed from the bird that roamed the tundra during the Pleistocene.
-Nesting takes place in the spring when clutches of four to ten eggs are laid in a scrape on the ground.
-The chicks are precocial and soon leave the nest.
+Nesting takes place in the spring when clutches of four to 10 eggs are laid in a scrape on the ground.
+The chicks are precocial, so soon leave the nest.
 While they are young, both parents play a part in caring for them.
-The chicks eat insects and young plant growth while the adults are completely herbivorous, eating leaves, flowers, buds, seeds and berries during the summer and largely subsisting on the buds and twigs of willow and other dwarf shrubs and trees during the winter.
+The chicks eat insects and young plant growth, while the adults are completely herbivorous, eating leaves, flowers, buds, seeds, and berries during the summer and largely subsisting on the buds and twigs of willow and other dwarf shrubs and trees during the winter.

 Taxonomy

-The willow ptarmigan was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Tetrao lagopus.
-He specified the type locality as "Europae alpinis" but this has been restricted to Sweden.
+The willow ptarmigan was formally described in 1758 by Swedish naturalist Carl Linnaeus in the 10th edition of his Systema Naturae under the binomial name Tetrao lagopus.
+He specified the type locality as "Europae alpinis", but this has been restricted to Sweden.
 The willow ptarmigan is now one of four species placed in the genus Lagopus that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
-The word lagopus is Latin for a ptarmigan.
-The word originally came from Ancient Greek λαγωπους/lagōpous meaning "hare-footed", from λαγως/lagōs meaning "hare" and πους/pous, ποδος/podos meaning "foot".
+Lagopus is Latin for a ptarmigan.
+The word originally came from Ancient Greek λαγωπους (lagōpous) meaning "hare-footed", from λαγως (lagōs) meaning "hare" and πους (pous), ποδος (podos) meaning "foot".

-The taxonomy is confused, partly because of the complicated changes in plumage several times a year and the differing color and pattern of the summer plumage:
+The taxonomy of this species is confused, partly because of the complicated changes in plumage several times a year and the differing color and pattern of the summer plumage: